Willing Expedition: Background

-James Willing was a former Natchez resident who had achieved the rank of Naval Captain in the Continental Navy.
-He visited Baton Rouge in 1777 bringing an offer from the Continental Congress for West Florida to join the rebellion against the British monarchy and a proposal to become the fourteenth state.
-Although many West Floridians had sympathy with the cause of the American independence, they were content with their situation which included an elected assembly, and were far more concerned about the Spanish presence in nearby New Orleans from which they required British protection.
+James Willing was a former Natchez resident who had achieved the rank of Captain in the Continental Navy.
+He visited Baton Rouge in 1777 bringing an offer from the Continental Congress for West Florida to join the rebellion against the British Crown and a proposal to become the fourteenth state.
+Although some West Floridians had sympathy with the cause of the American independence, most were content with their situation which included an elected assembly, and were far more concerned about the Spanish presence in nearby New Orleans from which they required British protection.

 Willing reported back to Congress that West Florida was a threat to American independence and was authorized to take a force of troops down the Mississippi River and compel the settlers to take an oath of neutrality.
 The principle backer of the scheme was Robert Morris, whose decision to endorse Willing's plan proved controversial.
-He advanced south along the Mississippi River into British West Florida.
+He advanced south along the Mississippi River into West Florida.
 After occupying Natchez and plundering the nearby plantations, Willing was eventually defeated by a force of Loyalists and was later captured by the British.